sosiristseng/readlist/content/posts/ellinwood-2017.md

 ---
 title: "Ellinwood 2017 : In Silico Assessment of Efficacy and Safety of IKur Inhibitors in Chronic Atrial Fibrillation: Role of Kinetics and State-Dependence of Drug Binding"
 date: 2020-10-22T23:52:20+08:00
-tags: ["ODE", "cardiomyocyte", "electrophysiology", "differential equations"]
+tags: ["ODE", "cardiomyocyte", "electrophysiology", "atria"]
-categories: ["Reading"]
+series: ["Heart modeling"]
-author: "Ellinwood et al."
+author: "Ellinwood and others"
 lightgallery: true
 ---